acdh-oeaw/Teaching_CBS4DH/lectures/regex_2.md

 ## Regex in Corpora and Text Collections

 Many digital corpora and collections offer the possibility to optimize or expand one's full text or metadata search through regular expressions.
-Here are two exemplary German and one exemplary English resources where regex can be used:
+Here are two exemplary German and one exemplary English resources where this can be applied:

 - **Deutsches Textarchiv (DTA)**: [Corpus](https://www.deutschestextarchiv.de/) | [Documentation](https://www.deutschestextarchiv.de/doku/DDC-suche_hilfe#suche_mit_regul)
 - **Wienerisches DIGITARIUM**: [Corpus](https://digitarium-app.acdh.oeaw.ac.at/) | [Documentation](https://digitarium-app.acdh.oeaw.ac.at/search.html?id=jg17xx)
 - **Brown Corpus**: [Corpus](https://app.sketchengine.eu/#dashboard?corpname=preloaded%2Fbrown_1) | [Documentation](https://www.sketchengine.eu/quick-start-guide/concordance-lesson/)

+> [!NOTE]
-Note: Different corpora and collections often involve specific ways to search with regex - (reading the) documentation is key!
+> Different corpora and collections often involve specific ways to search with regex - (reading the) documentation is key!

 **Tasks**

-- Use Regex to find the longest word given within these corpora - which word is it (in total and per corpus) and how many characters does it have?
+- Use Regex to find the longest word given within each of these corpora - which words are the longest and how many characters do they (approximately) have?
 Which differences do you witness between the different corpora during your search?
-- Historically, the German word _Kurier_ has appeared in a variety of writing variants, such as: _Courrier, Currier, Curier, Curir, Courier, Courir, Kourrier, Kurrier, Kurier, Kurir, Kourier, Kourir, Courrir, Currir, Kourrir, Kurrir_ - formulate one regular expression to catch all of the given variants!
-Using this expression, how many can hits do you get within Deutsches Textarchiv?
+- Historically, the German word _Kurier_ has appeared in a variety of writing variants, such as: _Courrier, Currier, Curier, Curir, Courier, Courir, Kourrier, Kurrier, Kurier, Kurir, Kourier, Kourir, Courrir, Currir, Kourrir, Kurrir_ - formulate one regular expression to catch all of these variants!
+How many can hits do you get within Deutsches Textarchiv?
 - Which other research question(s) could you ask with the power of Regex?

 <!--